 This is a quick exercise to show you why any fee you pay has to return more value than the cost.
 For instance, if you pay total fees of 1% then the manager or fund should be returning better yields than the market.
 Otherwise you may as well just open an online brokerage account and buy some cheap index funds.

 Along with volatility, fees can really hold you back from achieving suitable investment returns.
-Next week I’m going to show you how to reduce both without losing yield.
+Reduce fees and you may find a more conservative yield will get you where you want to be.

 Have a great weekend!